jtonic/tools/vim/shortcuts.md

 - `y$` - copy the text from the cursor to the end of the line
 - `p` - paste the copied text (after the cursor or line)
 - `P` - paste the copied text (before the cursor or line)
-- `d` - delete the selected text
-- `x` - delete the selected text
-- `c` - delete the selected text and enter insert mode
 - `r` - replace the selected text